The WoodRat WR900

 Your router is one of the most versatile tools in the workshop with a huge variety of large, small, cove, beading, ogee, chamfer, straight and dovetail bits.
 Uniquely, it will cut the sides and the bottom of a cut in one pass.
 It can be used for a wide variety of tasks and it works fast at 22,000 rpm, and (feeding in the right direction), it'll cut cleanly and accurately.

-But, by itself, it's a real handful - intimidating, and potentially dangerous.
+But, the router, by itself, is intimidating, and potentially dangerous –it's a real handful .
 What's needed is some means of taming the beast, and of controlling the direction of cut and at the same time of presenting the wood to the cutter in all possible ways.

 Enter the WoodRat